saint2706/Solutions-to-30-Days-Of-Python/Day_48_Recurrent_Neural_Networks/README.md

 Welcome to Day 48!
 Today, we explore **Recurrent Neural Networks (RNNs)**, a class of neural networks designed specifically for handling **sequential data**, such as time series, text, or audio.

+> **Prerequisites:** Install TensorFlow with `pip install tensorflow` so you can build and train the RNN examples (CPU build by default; follow TensorFlow's GPU instructions if you have compatible hardware).
+Need to brush up on `pip` usage?
+Revisit the Day 20 Python Package Manager lesson.

 ## Key Concepts

 ### What are RNNs?